BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

         # destrcuturing will help us achieve that.
         # argument name in App.js and the component.js should be same when we are destructuring which is not the case when we simply pass an argument without the consideration for default values
     # Prop-types:
+        # PropTypes are a way to validate the types of props passed to a React component.
+They help ensure that the correct data type is passed to a component and can provide warnings in the development environment if the props do not match the expected types.
         # They are no longer required as tools like vite by default will add prop-types.
         # You remember how in 'C/Java langauge' we mention the data-types while passing argument like int, char, etc. Similarly we were specifying the data-types for the props.
         # When will you require this?